liliane-sys/LA-GRID/README.md

 ## Features

-- **455 fault traces** from the SCEC Community Fault Model (CFM) v6.1, including surface traces (solid) and blind fault projections (dashed) — correctly positioned using official SCEC geometry.
-Hover over any fault line to see its name.
+- **455 fault traces** from the SCEC Community Fault Model (CFM) v6.1, including surface traces (solid) and blind fault projections (dashed) — Hover over any fault line to see its name.
 - **Live earthquake feed** — M2.0+ earthquakes for the last 30 days via the USGS real-time API, color-coded and sized by magnitude.
 Earthquakes M3.0+ pulse with an animated ring to indicate larger earthquake activity.
 - **Live wildfire feed** — active California wildfire incidents from the NIFC live data service, shown as animated flame icons 🔥
 - **Critical infrastructure layers:**